-Parents are legally responsible for the whereabouts of their child during days 1-5 of any fixed term exclusion - with a £50 penalty notice if a child is found in a public place without reasonable justification.
+Parents are legally responsible for the whereabouts of their child during days 1-5 of any suspension - with a £50 penalty notice if a child is found in a public place without reasonable justification.
 School is responsible for the child from day 6.

-Excluded students must not come onto the school premises during exclusions.
+Excluded students must not come onto the school premises during a suspension.

-If the Head Teacher takes the decision to issue a child with a fixed term exclusion, the parents will be phoned immediately and a letter will be sent home within 24 hours.
+If the Head Teacher takes the decision to issue a child with a suspension, the parents will be phoned immediately and a letter will be sent home within 24 hours.

-Re-integration interviews will take place after each fixed term exclusion, within two weeks of the students return to school if necessary.
+Re-integration interviews may take place after each suspension, within two weeks of the students return to school.